Miloš Teodosić: National team career

 Teodosić was a member of the Serbian junior national teams.
 Playing with Serbia's junior national teams, he won the gold medal at the 2003 FIBA Europe Under-16 Championship.
 He also won the gold medal at the 2005 FIBA Europe Under-18 Championship.
 He was named the MVP of the 2007 FIBA Europe Under-20 Championship, where he also won the gold medal.

-He currently plays for the Serbian national basketball senior team.
-With the senior men's Serbian national team, he played at the EuroBasket 2007.
+He currently plays for the Serbia national basketball senior team.
+With the senior men's Serbia national team, he played at the EuroBasket 2007.
 At the EuroBasket 2009, he reached the final with Serbia, and was named to the All-Tournament Team.

 In 2010, Teodosić was named to the Serbian roster for the 2010 FIBA World Championship.
 After being suspended for a brawl in a friendly game against Greece, Teodosić made a game-winning three-point field goal from about nine meters distance in the quarterfinals, sending Serbia into the semi-finals with a 92–89 upset of Spain.
 He was also named to the All-Tournament Team.

 He was also a part of the team at the EuroBasket 2011, in Lithuania, which took eighth place.

 Teodosić was a member of the Serbian roster that won the silver medal at the 2014 FIBA Basketball World Cup, under head coach Aleksandar Đorđević.
 He was also named to the All-Tournament Team, as he averaged 13.6 points and 4.4 assists per game, over 9 tournament games.

-He captained the senior Serbian national team for the first time in his career at the EuroBasket 2015.
+He captained the senior Serbia national team for the first time in his career at the EuroBasket 2015.
 In the first phase of the tournament, Serbia dominated Group B, with a 5–0 record, and then eliminated Finland and the Czech Republic in the round of 16 and quarterfinal games, respectively.
 However, they were stopped in the semi-final game by Lithuania 67–64, and Serbia eventually lost to the tournament's host team, France, in the bronze-medal game, by a score of 81–68.
 Over 9 tournament games, Teodosić averaged 11.8 points, 7.1 assists and 2.7 rebounds per game, on 34.1% shooting from the field overall and 22.2% shooting from the three-point line.

 Teodosić represented Serbia at the 2016 Summer Olympics where they won the silver medal, after losing to the United States in the final game with 96–66.